Mbed-TLS/TF-PSA-Crypto/README.md

   python3 -m pip install --user -r scripts/basic.requirements.txt
   ```
   Depending on your Python installation, you may need to invoke `python` instead
   of `python3`.
-To install the packages system-wide, omit the `--user` option.
+To install the packages system-wide or in a virtual environment,
+  omit the `--user` option.
 * A C compiler for the host platform, for some test data.

 The scripts that generate the configuration-independent files will look for a